An exciting, fun cat, the Exotic does not mind changes in routine and is generally friendly with anyone and everyone.

 The Exotic is usually a medium-sized cat, although she is massive and heavily boned.
 She has a broad chest and can appear larger than she really is.

 The Exotic is an extreme looking breed.
 The body is short but very thick with thick legs and a short, thick neck.
 The boning is heavy but the tail is short and the ears are small.
 The head is round with large, round eyes.
 When viewed in profile, the face is flat and the nose changes direction so that mostly nose leather is seen.

 The coat on an Exotic is thick and plush.
 The coat appears rather puffy because the undercoat is so thick.

 The Exotic is a placid cat that exhibits bursts of kitten-like activity.
-The cat will be sleeping in the sun when it suddenly explodes, running around the room and rolling around.
+She will be sleeping in the sun when she suddenly explodes, running around the room and rolling around.